aardouin/lazyTickets/README.md

 # lazyTickets

-A script to generate scrum tickets from a backlog @ Wopata
+A script to generate scrum tickets from a backlog

 # Usage